au-arena/LambdaToCombinator/README.md

 This program is a Scala implementation of the following hackerrank problem : [Down with abstraction](https://www.hackerrank.com/challenges/down-with-abstractions).
-It consists of a simple CLI tool that transforms [lambda expressions](https://en.wikipedia.org/wiki/Lambda_calculus) to corresponding [combinators](https://en.wikipedia.org/wiki/Combinatory_logic).
+It consists of a simple CLI tool transforming [lambda expressions](https://en.wikipedia.org/wiki/Lambda_calculus) into their corresponding [combinators](https://en.wikipedia.org/wiki/Combinatory_logic).

-#Build
+# Getting started

+### Build
 At the root of the project type:

 ```./gradlew generateJar``` (on linux)

 ```gradlew.bat generateJar``` (on windows)

-This gradle task builds a standalone jar in `build/libs/`.
+This gradle task builds a jar in `build/libs/`.

-#Execute
+### Execute

 As the Scala library is embedded in the jar, it is possible to execute it using directly the following java command: